ikashnitsky/old-ikashnitsky-github-io/_posts/2017-12-10-data-acquisition-three.md

-# American Comunity Survey and Census
+# American Community Survey and Census

 There are several packages that provide access to the US Census and ACS data.
 Perhaps the most convenient one is the recent `tidycensus` package by [Kyle Walker][kyle].
 One extremely useful feature of this approach is the ability to download geodata along with stats in the form of simple features.
 Simple features, a revolutionary approach to deal with spatial data in R implemented in `sf` package by [Edzer Pebesma][edz], allow to manage and visualize geodata tidy and efficiently.
 Note that in order to reproduce the following example one would have to install the development version of ggplot2.